prolearner/hyper-representation/README.md

 and [this experiment manager package](https://github.com/lucfra/ExperimentManager)

 ## Results Replications
-To run the experiments run `python main.py` from command line with the appropriate arguments described in the `main.py` file.
+To redo the experiments run `python main.py` from command line with the appropriate arguments described in the `main.py` file.